curtjen/redzap-child-theme-generator/README.md

 A plugin that allows you to create a child theme based on the template of your choice.

-== Description ==
+## Description

 A plugin that allows you to create a child theme based on the template of your choice.

+### Install

-Install.
-Click on Tools > Create a Child Theme.
-Fill out the form.
-Submit.
+1. Click on Tools
+2. Create a Child Theme
+3. Fill out the form
+4. Submit

-After the child theme is created, you'll be taken directly to the Theme Editor screen to make modifications to your child themes stylesheet.
+After the child theme is created, you'll be taken directly to the _Theme Editor_ screen to make modifications to your child themes stylesheet.

-== Installation ==
+## Installation

-1. Upload the files to the `/wp-content/plugins/redzap-child-theme-generator/` directory or install through WordPress directly.
+1. Upload the files to the ```/wp-content/plugins/redzap-child-theme-generator/``` directory or install through the _WordPress Plugins_ menu directly.
-1. Activate the "Child Theme" plugin through the 'Plugins' menu in WordPress
+2. Activate the _Child Theme_ plugin through the _Plugins_ menu in WordPress.
-1. Try the "Create a Child Theme" option in the Tools menu.
+3. Try the _Create a Child Theme_ option in the _Tools_ menu.

-== Changelog ==
+## Changelog

-= 1.0 =
+### 1.0
-* First version.
+- First version.